How do you agree a financial settlement in a divorce? What is a Consent Order?

 Obtaining a Consent Order does not need to be deemed a hostile step.
 Once the agreement has been drafted by a Solicitor and signed by both parties (and their legal representatives), it can be lodged with the Court with a short summary of the parties’ financial circumstances for the Judge’s review when reading the agreement.
 Provided the Judge considers the settlement agreed to be fair and has no queries, the Consent Order can be sealed without a Court Hearing or the parties having to attend Court.
 The Consent Order should ideally be lodged with the Court as soon as possible after you obtain your Decree Nisi (as the court’s power to approve a consent order only arises when the Decree Nisi has been pronounced) and before you apply for your Decree Absolute.

 It is incredibly important that the Consent Order is well drafted and approved by the Court.
 An agreement that has not been drafted in the correct Consent Order format or been approved and sealed by the Court will not be legally binding on the parties and will leave the door open for either party to apply to the Court for further financial provision.

-If you would like any further information about Consent Orders or financial settlements within a divorce, please contact Phoebe Hill who would be happy to assist.
+If you would like any further information about Consent Orders or financial settlements within a divorce, please contact Naheed Taj, Head of Family on [email protected]

 This paper is intended to be a brief note for clients and other interested parties.
 The information is believed to be correct at the date of publication but should not be relied upon as a substitute for professional advice.
 Please speak to a member of our team.